-While most of us might not pay any attention to the quality and speed of our Bluetooth devices, it can play a major role in our enjoyment of media and the crispness of our music playback.
+While most of us may not pay attention to the quality and speed of our Bluetooth devices, these factors can impact the crispness of our music.
 Especially if you consider yourself an audiophile, the audio codec used in your device is paramount for being able to fully appreciate a device.

-Even though there are many of us who don’t even know what a codec is, it’s a great thing to know before purchasing Bluetooth devices to ensure that they will be able to do everything you need.
+Even though there are many of us who don’t even know what a codec is, it’s an important thing to consider before purchasing Bluetooth devices to ensure that they’ll be able to do everything you need.

-Let’s take a look at some of the most popular audio codecs in Bluetooth, such as SBC and aptX, so we can compare their features and benefits.
+Let’s take a look at two of the most popular audio codecs in Bluetooth, SBC and aptX, so we can compare their features and benefits.

-If you’re not well versed in the world of sound terminology, you likely don’t have much of an idea of what a codec is.
+If you’re not well-versed in the world of sound terminology, you may not have much of an idea of what a codec is.

 A codec is a device or program that compresses data for transmission and decompresses the received data.
 Basically, it’s a way of being able to transfer data quickly and efficiently from one location to another.